SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 ![customer input field with no value help](assets/customer-no-value-help.png)

+Let's address that now.

 ## Annotate the Customers entity

-We can fix that by extending our adoption of the external service, i.e. by adding extra customization information in the CDS that we [referred to as the "front door" in the previous exercise](../11-associate-local-remote-entities/README.md#examine-what-we-have-so-far).
+Let's extend our adoption of the external service, and add extra customization information in the CDS that we [referred to as the "front door" in the previous exercise](../11-associate-local-remote-entities/README.md#examine-what-we-have-so-far).

 👉 In the `srv/external/index.cds` file, append the following: